esm7/obsidian-map-view/README.md

 -   Given the stand-alone nature of its maps, Leaflet is probably more suitable for TTRPG maps.
 (These are also possible with Map View, but I believe it comes less naturally.)

 ## Changelog

+### 4.1.0

+-   New format for front matter location, plays better with Obsidian's property editor in case you want to edit geolocations manually.
+-   The key to use for front matter geolocation is now configurable (https://github.com/esm7/obsidian-map-view/issues/195)
+-   Names containing slashes are now sanitized and handled properly (https://github.com/esm7/obsidian-map-view/issues/207)

+### 4.0.1

+-   Fixed support for innerHTML in icon rules (https://github.com/esm7/obsidian-map-view/issues/183).
+-   Fixed some Android issues

 ### 4.0.0